zlkate/website-template/README.md

 ###Congratulations, you now have a website running!

-##File folder
-Put anything in the /public folder and it will be served
+##Making changes
+Please only make changes inside the public/ folder.
+You can do anything in here, create, edit and delete files/folders

 ##Run server on dev environment
+On your local computer, in this folder, type this into your command line.
 ```
 npm run dev
 ```

-##Hosting it on Heroku
+This will start up a dev server on http://localhost:8000 with a change detect automatic reload